 Additionally, the Non La is often adorned with intricate hand-painted designs or embroidered patterns, showcasing the artistic talents of Vietnamese artisans.
 This cultural symbol has stood the test of time, remaining an integral part of Vietnamese identity and heritage.

 If you’re wondering where to buy a traditional Vietnamese hat, your best bet is to explore local markets and traditional handicraft stores in Vietnam.
-Street markets, such as Ben Thanh Market in Ho Chi Minh City or Dong Xuan Market in Hanoi, offer a vibrant and diverse selection of Non La.
+Street markets, such as Ben Thanh Market in Ho Chi Minh City or Dong Xuan Market Hanoi, offer a vibrant and diverse selection of Non La.

 Khan Ran Hat: The Southern Turban